bpbradley/locket/README.md

 ## Roadmap

+1. **Init system**: `locket init` which could be used as a thin container init system, similar to tini or dumb-init, but with support for secret injection into child process groups.
+This would allow other developers to transparently wrap their applications with `locket init` in their Docker entrypoint, and gain secret injection capabilities in their applications natively.
 1. **Templating Engine**: Adding attributes to the secret reference which can transform secrets before injection.
 For example `{{ secret_reference | base64 }}` to encode the secret as base64, or `{{ secret_reference | totp }}` to interpret the secret as a totp code.
 1. **Swarm Operator**: Native integration for Docker Swarm secrets.